 This type of fast heartbeat may occur after heart surgery or during pregnancy.
 But infections may trigger it, too.
 Learn how it's diagnosed and treated.

 Atrial tachycardia is a fast heartbeat, called an arrhythmia.
 It's a type of supraventricular tachycardia (SVT).

 During an atrial tachycardia episode, the heart beats more than 100 times a minute.
 Then it returns to a heart rate of around 60 to 80 beats a minute.
 An episode may start slowly or it may start suddenly and quickly.
 It can cause a pounding or racing heartbeat, light-headedness, dizziness, and fainting.

 Atrial tachycardia is common.
 It may occur in people who have had heart surgery or who are pregnant.
 Infections, stimulant medicines or alcohol use may trigger it.

 Tests and procedures used to diagnose atrial tachycardia may include:

-Vagal maneuvers.
-Simple but specific actions such as coughing, putting an ice pack on the face or bearing down as if having a bowel movement can help slow down the heart rate.
+- Vagal maneuvers.
+Simple but specific actions such as coughing, putting an ice pack on the face or pushing down as if having a bowel movement can help slow down the heart rate.
 These actions affect the vagus nerve, which helps control the heartbeat.

-Pacemaker.This small device may be needed if other treatments for atrial tachycardia don't work.
-It's surgically implanted under the skin in the chest area.
-When the pacemaker detects an irregular heartbeat, it sends an electrical pulse that helps correct the heart's rhythm.
-For people with atrial tachycardia, this procedure is typically done with ablation of the AV node.
+- Pacemaker.This small device may be needed if other treatments for atrial tachycardia don't work.
+It's surgically placed under the skin in the chest area.
+When the pacemaker finds an irregular heartbeat, it sends an electrical signal that helps correct the heart's rhythm.
+For people with atrial tachycardia, this treatment is typically done with a procedure called ablation of the AV node.